flyingcircusio/doc/src/guide/api/types.md

 : *read-only, primary key, filterable*

-  The name of the project.
+  The name of the resource group.
 Needs to be a valid Linux group name.

 customer_no

 : *readonly, filterable, default: inherited or pre-set*

-  The customer number of the customer who is charged for resources that belong to this project.
+  The customer number of the customer who is charged for resources that belong to this resource group.

 in_maintenance

 : *bool, default:* `False`

-  True, if the project is in maintenance mode.
+  True, if the resource group is in maintenance mode.
 This prevents alerting FC staff.

 maintenance_start